 The fourth finger is often neglected when it comes to playing guitar.
-Well, rock/blues guitar, at least.
+Well, rock/blues electric guitar, at least.

 I notice players opt to do wide stretches between their second and third fingers rather than using the fourth.